 |

-Procedure – Strike out for want of diligent prosecution – Rule 108(1) (merits submissions) and Rule 113 (extension) – failure to submit observations or seek extension – provisional measures – allegations regarding clemency process and death penalty.
+Procedure — Strike out for want of diligent prosecution — Rule 108(1) (submission of merits within 60 days) and Rule 113 (extension on application) — Failure to file submissions or seek extension — Provisional measures and admissibility do not prevent strike out.

 |